laoeked1111/typetest/README.md

 # typetrainer-private

 This is a type test made in Python.
+Gives the raw and actual WPM, accuracy, and consistency.

 ## Usage